 Jess Buttery studied lighting and production design at the University of Colorado Boulder and has worked professionally for the Boulder International Fringe Festival, The Dairy Center for the Arts, The Lakewood Cultural Center, The Catamounts, Quake Theater, TinHOUSE Experimental Dance Theatre, the Colorado Shakespeare Festival, the Band of Toughs, and others.
-For square, Jess has designed lights for How I Learned to Drive, Ranch Dressing & Other Coping Mechanisms, Ham McBeth, SLAB, 5 Lesbians Eating a Quiche, Gidion's Knot, The Ding Dongs (or What is the Penalty in Portugal?), 44 Plays for 44 Presidents, This Show Might be Terrible, The Great Goddess Bazaar, HOWL, One Woman Show, BRUISER, and Songs of Meat & Cake.
+For square, Jess designed lights for Everything was Stolen ., Celebration, Florida, TesserACT, House of Gold, She Rode Horses Like the Stock Exchange, The Box Marked Black, This Aunt is Not a Cockroach, How I Learned to Drive, Ranch Dressing & Other Coping Mechanisms, Ham McBeth, SLAB, 5 Lesbians Eating a Quiche, Gidion's Knot, The Ding Dongs (or What is the Penalty in Portugal?), 44 Plays for 44 Presidents (2012 and 2016), This Show Might be Terrible, The Great Goddess Bazaar, HOWL, One Woman Show, BRUISER, and Songs of Meat & Cake.
 Jess currently serves as the Lighting Designer for the Denver School of the Arts.